A

 Social Media Marketing

 This course explores the concepts and application of branding through social media to equip the learner with skills to plan and implement a successful social media marketing strategy for an organization or individual.
-Course topics include the use of email/database marketing, affiliate marketing, using social media tools including Facebook, Twitter, Instagram, blogs and other current platforms to communicate promotions to current and prospective customers.
+Course topics include the use of email/database marketing, affiliate marketing, using social media tools including Facebook, Twitter, Instagram, blogs, and other current platforms to communicate promotions to current and prospective customers.
 Development of targeted content will be practiced.
 Management of back-end metrics will be explored through Google Analytics and Facebook Ad Manager.
-Prerequisite: MRKT 2370 Principles of Marketing and junior or senior standing or by permission of the President.
+The course will require completion of HubSpot certificates in social media strategy and content marketing.
+Prerequisite: MRKT 1377 Fundamentals of Digital and Social Media Marketing and junior or senior standing or by permission of the President.

 M